latestmendelssohn/ATM-cash-prediction/README.md

 Every ATM loses money two ways: stock runs outs (the machine runs dry — lost customers) and idle cash (over-loaded machines tie up currency that earns nothing).
 Both come from not knowing tomorrow's demand.
 This project builds a time-series forecaster for daily withdrawals, attaches a 95% prediction interval, and converts it into a replenishment policy using inventory theory.

-This project is deliberately small.
-All of the mathematics lives in **five Python files**, and the parts that matter most run on the standard library alone, so you can read them without wading through a framework.

 | file | what lives here |
 |---|---|
 | `data.py` | a synthetic ATM data generator + simple loaders (pure standard library) |